ash-project/igniter/documentation/writing-generators.md

 # Writing Generators

 In `Igniter`, generators are done as a wrapper around `Mix.Task`, allowing them to be called individually or composed as part of a task.

 Since an example is worth a thousand words, lets take a look at an example that generates a file and ensures a configuration is set in the user's `config.exs`.

+> ### An igniter for igniters?! {: .info}
+>
+> Run `mix igniter.gen.task your_app.task.name` to generate a new, fully configured igniter task!

 ```elixir
 # lib/mix/tasks/your_lib.gen.your_thing.ex